Sandymount Regeneration Project

 Action:

-The total estimated cost of the Project is £240,000.
-Having received donations of £50,000 this allowed Phase 1 of the work, comprising Rows 1 to 8 to start on site on 31 October 2005, and was completed on schedule on 16 December 2005.
-Further fundraising allowed Phase 2 to commence in January 2007 comprising Rows 9 to 14 which were completed at the beginning of April.
-Fundraising for Phase 3 work is now under way.
+The total estimated cost of the Project is £210,000.
+With donations of £50,000 so far received Phase 1 of the work, comprising Rows 1 to 8 started on site on 31 October 2005, and completed on schedule on 16 December 2005.
+Fundraising is now in progress for Phase 2, comprising rows 9 to 16.

 Relatives: